 * Better ...
 Continually improving value is critical to sustaining a competitive advantage.
 Scientists and engineers often think about innovative solutions in terms of the fit, form, function, features, and performance.
 The entrepreneur thinks in terms of the benefits customers will receive.
 Value is measured by comparing the benefits to the price.
 Value can be increased by delivering better benefits to customers, by lowering the price, or both.
 Customers decide what offers the better value.
 In the long run, the products, services, processes, and methods that deliver a better value win the business.
 In short: Value = Benefits / Price

 * Competition ...
-There is almost always competing solutions and ventures from other sources that are directly comparable.
-Other competition may be indirect alternatives, substitutes, and replacements that could serve customer requirements.
-There is always competition.
-However, competition is not always a bad thing ... competitors can help validate and build new markets, and sometimes competitors can become collaborative partners.
+There are (almost) always competing solutions and ventures from other sources that are directly comparable to our solution.
+This competition includes indirect alternatives, substitutes, and replacements that could serve customer requirements.
+Best to assume we have competition, even if we don't yet know who or what.
+Competition is not always a bad thing ... competitors can help validate and build new markets, and sometimes competitors can become collaborative partners.

 Accounting Advertising Advisor Analysis Balance Sheet Barriers to Entry Beachhead Benefits Better Books Brainstorming Brainwriting Budget Business Flow Business Model Cash Flow Commercialization Communications Competition Competitive Advantage Consultant Corporate Entrepreneurship CQs Creativity Critical Success Factor Culture Customer Decisions Deploy Design Develop Differentiation DXpedition Earn EBITDA Education Effectiveness Elevator Pitch Entrepreneur Entrepreneurial Mindset Entrepreneurship Environment Evolution Executive Summary Exercise Expenses Expertise Failure Finance Financial Objectives Flowchart Focus Funding Fuzzy-to-Firm GizmoGadget Glossary Goals Habits Healthy Venture Hiring HOTI Chart Hypothesis Ideas Ideation Income Statement Industry Industry Research Innovate-A-thon Innovation Innovator Intellectual Property Internet Intrapreneurship Invention Inventory Investor Iteration Knowledge Launch Leadership Lean Startup Learning Legal Machines Management Manpower Market Research Marketing Marketing Brochure Material Media Mentor Methods Mindset Mission Mistakes Money Motivation Myths Name Niche Market Objectives Operating Agreement Operations Opportunity Passion Patents People Planning Positioning PR Presentations Price Problems Process Flow Product Development Profit Progress Promotion Prototype Publicity Questions Refine Research Resources Return on Investment Roadmap Sales SCAMPER SCORE Scorecard Skills Slides Solution Development Solutions Something SPLUCK Start-up Stimulation Strategies Strategy Structure Success SWOTT Tactics Tagline Target Market Team Teamwork Technology Readiness Levels Terminology Terms Thinking Tools Transformation TRL Validation Value Venture Venture Capital Venture Creation Venture Plan Vision Work Worth Writing